 Fuel Cell Technology – What?

 A fuel cell is an electrochemical device that produces electricity without combustion.
 The optimal energy carrier for fuel cells is hydrogen.
 When hydrogen is combined with oxygen (from air) it produces electrical energy.
 The conversion process is environmentally friendly and emits zero emissions.
+Selling technology doesn’t have to be a hassle.
+You can sell your Chromebook online along with many other devices.

 Fuel Cell Technology – How?